Wireless and Small Cell Regulations and Installation

 I am all for it because we need more competition for broadband.
 Hopefully they will be deploying 5G !
 I am excited to have more choices for broadband services, the competition should help bring prices down and better service.
 Small cells are not big huge towers, I have seen them and I don't think they will detract from the beauty of Mercer Island and will bring better broadband service to our community which will just make it even more attractive place to live -- if that is even possible :)

-Donna almost 5 years ago
+Donna over 5 years ago

 characters left